 Nursing requires an active, engaged infant.
 Some pediatricians and caregivers have even referred to nursing as exercise.
-During nursing, babies are able to self-regulate their feedings, stopping on their own when full.
-The mōmi nipple allows the baby to stop the flow by compressing the nipple, just as in natural nursing.
-This enables the natural suck-swallow-breathe feeding rhythm, giving control of feeding back to the infant14.
+During nursing, babies are able to self-regulate their feedings, stopping on their own when full.8 The mōmi nipple allows the baby to stop the flow by compressing the nipple, just as in natural nursing.
+This enables the natural suck-swallow-breathe feeding rhythm, giving control of feeding back to the infant.

 In addition to being a mōmi co-founder, Dr. Alden is a practicing pediatrician in Winston-Salem, North Carolina.
 She routinely sees patients struggling with the problems that the mōmi nipple is designed to address.
 She holds a BS in biomedical engineering from North Carolina State University and a Doctor of Medicine from the Wake Forest University School of Medicine.
 Dr. Alden is also the proud mom of two young children.

 1. Fowler, Catherine, Christina Hourigan, Judith Kotowski, and Fiona Orr.
 “Bottle-feeding an infant feeding modality: An integrative literature review,” Maternal & Child Nutrition 16, no 2 (April 2020): 1-20. doi.org/10.1111/mcn.12939